Skip to content

 Cebu sits in the typhoon belt.
 July through December brings the risk of sustained heavy rain, flooding, and power outages.
 Internet reliability drops during this period, and the cause is usually power, not the fiber line itself.

 Fiber lines themselves are more resilient than copper during storms.
 Converge and PLDT both restore service relatively quickly in the city core, usually within hours of power returning.
 Mactan, Talisay, and outer areas wait longer.
-During Typhoon Tino (November 2025), some outer neighborhoods lost internet for days, not hours.
+During Typhoon Tino (Kalmaegi, November 4, 2025), roughly 1.4 million households across the Visayas lost power for days, and telco services were reported down across 22 provinces.
+Cebu's metro core came back within 48–72 hours for most ISPs, but Mactan and parts of Talisay took closer to a week, in line with the slower power restoration on the island.

 Your best defense: live in an area with reliable power, keep a UPS, have a loaded mobile data SIM, and know where the nearest coworking space is.
 That combination covers most scenarios short of a catastrophic storm.